-- if a person is appointed as an individual auditor: - the person - a service company, or similar, employing the auditor providing the audit service,

-- if an audit company is appointed as the auditor: - the lead auditor; that is, the person who is primarily responsible to the audit company for the conduct of the audit or review25 - the review auditor; that is, the person who is primarily responsible to the audit company for reviewing the performance of an audit or review.
+- If a person is appointed as an individual auditor: - The person - A service company, or similar, employing the auditor providing the audit service. - If an audit company is appointed as the auditor, the: - Lead auditor; that is, the person who is primarily responsible to the audit company for the conduct of the audit or review.26 - Review auditor; that is, the person who is primarily responsible to the audit company for reviewing the performance of an audit or review.

-For example, the same audit company may complete three or more consecutive audits or reviews if different lead and review auditors are appointed at least for every third audit or review.
+For example, the same audit company may complete up to three consecutive audits or reviews if different lead and review auditors are appointed for the third audit or review.